This is a content holder for the one button emergency notification system.

 Official Transcript – An Official Transcript is a sealed version of a student’s complete academic record at an academic institution.
 It includes all coursework attempted, as well as all grades, credit, and GPA information.
 Official Transcripts are usually required as part of an application to transfer to another school or to attend graduate/professional school.
 In order for a transcript to be considered official, it must be submitted in a way that affirms it has not been tampered with.
 Usually this is done via sealed/signed envelope, but some institutions can also submit Official Transcripts electronically.
 To obtain/submit an Official Transcript from BSU, contact the Registrar’s Office or visit their website.

 Online Class – An Online Class is a class in which the course instruction and assignments are completed online rather than in a traditional in-person setting.
 Online classes at BSU are also known as “web” classes.
-Some online classes are done asynchronously, which means students aren’t required to be online at a specific time.
+Some online classes are taught asynchronously, which means students aren’t required to be online at a specific time, while others are taught synchronously, meaning students have online virtual class sessions at specific times.
 Online classes offer convenience, but also require students to have strong time management skills and be comfortable with independent work.
-Online classes at BSU all have an extra $100 fee associated with them.
+Some online classes may have additional course fees associated with them.

 P